53 pointsby weisser13 days ago13 comments

 Usually what I want the weather for is to choose what to wear, not to put in a bash script or an LLM or something.

-• aurareturn7 hours ago
+• graupel7 days ago

 I made a quick website from this API that shows all of the neighborhoods, searchable, sortable.